omeka/Documentation/source/Reference/api/index.rst

 Omeka REST API
 #############

+.. versionadded:: 2.1

-Beginning with version 2.1, Omeka sites each can expose a REST API for viewing and modifying the site's data.
+Omeka sites each can expose a REST API for viewing and modifying the site's data.

 .. toctree::